mjameer/NasToAdls/README.md

 # Nas To Adls

-# Executing Steps on LINUX Servers
+# Execute the following Steps on LINUX servers:

-This document outlines the steps to execute on LINUX servers to download and use AzCopy for copying files to Azure Blob Storage.
+This document outlines the steps to execute on Linux servers to download and use AzCopy for copying files to Azure Blob Storage.

 ## Prerequisites
-- A valid Azure Blob Storage account and storage container.
+- A valid Azure Blob Storage account and storage container

 ## Steps

-1. Download AzCopy by running the following command in the LINUX terminal:
+1. Download AzCopy by running the following command in the Linux terminal:

     wget https://aka.ms/downloadazcopy-v10-linux